BitGo/key-recovery-service-v2/README.md

 ``bin/admin.js sign``

 ```
-usage: admin.js sign [-h] [--key KEY] [--confirm] file
+usage: admin.js sign [-h] [--keyfile KEYFILE] [--path PATH] [--type TYPE] [--key KEY] [--confirm] recoveryfile

 Positional arguments:
-  file        path to the recovery request JSON file
+  recoveryfile        path to the recovery request JSON file

 Optional arguments:
   -h, --help  Show this help message and exit.
+  --keyfile KEYFILE a master key file (one that was originally generated with "initkey") to be used for signing
+  --path PATH       the derivation path from the master key that is relevant to this specific recovery
+  --type TYPE       set type to 'xlm' if signing an xlm transaction. default is 'xprv'
-  --key KEY   private key to sign the transaction with (optional - will be prompted for if not specified here)
+  --key KEY         private key to sign the transaction with (this should not be used for production signings, and is more for testing purposes)
   --confirm         will not ask for confirmation before signing (be careful!)
 ```

 In a recovery scenario, the user or BitGo will provide you with a recovery file containing: